-Be prepared for large Red Funnel vehicle ferries and Red Funnel freight ferries entering the harbour and turning across the Fairway when approaching East Cowes, and for fast passenger ferries crossing the traffic lane when departing from Cowes Town Quay.
+Be prepared for large Red Funnel vehicle ferries and Red Funnel freight ferries entering the harbour and turning across the Fairway when approaching the East Cowes terminal, and for fast Red Jet passenger ferries crossing the traffic lane when departing from Cowes Town Quay.

 A sailing vessel fitted with an auxiliary engine must proceed with the engine running and ready for immediate use in the Inner Harbour.

 Two new Inner Fairway Precautionary Areas are used by ferries for manoeuvring and highlight where vessel traffic merges between the Inner Fairway and Eastern Channel.
 Mariners are advised to navigate with particular caution and keep a good lookout.

 Sound signals for manoeuvring may help to clarify your intentions.
 Do not overtake other vessels unless you can do so without exceeding the 6 knot speed limit and beware of passing too close; it may be safer to remain astern rather than sit abreast of another vessel whilst overtaking slowly.